bbytes/jwebhooks/README.md

 jwebhooks
 =========

-Java lib to create and consume webhooks in a secure way.
+Java library to create and consume webhooks in a secure way.